 Children’s Work Gallery

-This year marks the 85th anniversary of the formation of Bomber Command.
+2021 marked the 85th anniversary of the formation of Bomber Command.
 To celebrate, we invited local children to make an artwork or a piece of creative writing inspired by their local World War 2 Bomber Command base.
 This page showcases their work.

 RAF EAST KIRKBY

 In 1943 East Kirkby went from being a sleepy rural village to a busy RAF base home to 57 and 630 Squadrons.
 By the end of World War II they had taken part in over 200 operations losing 121 aircraft. the following work has been completed by 1st Ruskington Beavers.

 “RAF East Kirkby, My Story” by Verity, Age 6

 East Kirby is a village with an airbase in Lincolnshire that was active during World War 2.